-Article 23 of the Batteries Directive tasks the Commission to review the implementation of the Directive and its impact on the environment and the functioning of the internal market.
+The results of the evaluation have been used to prepare the Commission report on the implementation and on the impact on the environment and the functioning of the internal market of the Batteries Directive.

 The evaluation is part of a process that could lead to the directive’s revision.
 It has taken account of the increased use of batteries, due to the diversification of communication technologies or the growing demand for renewable energies.
 The initiative for a ‘European Batteries Alliance’ (EBA) that aims to ensure a whole value chain for the manufacturing of advanced cells and batteries within the EU is also part of the new policy context.

 While the evaluation has adopted a broad perspective, some points have received particular attention, namely the management of hazardous substances in batteries, the collection and recycling of waste batteries or the directive’s capability to keep pace with technological change.
 Enabling measures, like those on labelling and information, have also been looked at.

 The evaluation concludes that the directive has delivered positive results in terms of a better environment, the promotion of recycling and better functioning of the internal market for batteries and recycled materials.